Mateusz-Ramotowski-Poland/new_portfolio_website/README.md

 ## General Information

-The main goal of this project is to practice HTML, SCSS and SEO optimization to create a dedicated page for recruiters.
+The main goal of this project is to practice the below technologies to create a dedicated page for recruiters.

 ## Technologies Used